followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/3 Methods/pageIndex(newIndex).md

 ===================================================================

 <!--shortDescription-->
-Sets the index of the page that should be loaded on the next call of the [load()](/Documentation/ApiReference/Data_Layer/DataSource/Methods/#load) method.
+Sets the index of the page that should be loaded on the next [load()](/Documentation/ApiReference/Data_Layer/DataSource/Methods/#load) method call.
 <!--/shortDescription-->

 <!--paramName1-->newIndex<!--/paramName1-->